 2.1 Quiz

 Now it's time for a short quiz.
 You must answer 3 of 5 questions correctly to pass.
-You must pass the quiz to receive credit for taking the course.
+There is no audio for these questions.
+You must pass this quiz to receive credit for taking the course.